ArtZero-io/backend/README.md

 #### Cronjob services

-Skip if already running script ./setup_env_be.sh.x
-Or using  .env template file
+Using .env template file in repo or replace the fields below

 ```
 CALLER= <any address>